-The objective of the working group is to develop a guide which advises cloud computing ecosystem participants (cloud vendors, service providers, and users) of standards-based choices in areas such as application interfaces, portability interfaces, management interfaces, interoperability interfaces, file formats, and operation conventions.
+The objective of the group is to develop a guide which advises cloud computing ecosystem participants (cloud vendors, service providers, and users) of standards-based choices in areas such as application interfaces, portability interfaces, management interfaces, interoperability interfaces, file formats, and operation conventions.
 Results from analysis of the clusters will contribute to identifying standards relevant to user needs.
-The mapping tool developed collecting data may also be included as a reference for end-users to identify which standards are relevant to their needs.
+The cluster tool developed for this purpose may also be included as a reference for end-users to identify which standards are relevant to their needs.

-&lt;sup>13 https://standards.ieee.org/develop/project/2301.html
+&lt;sup>12 https://standards.ieee.org/develop/project/2301.html

-&lt;sup>12 A profile on a standard clarifies in an unambiguous way how a standard should be interpreted, explaining how to implement it based on a specific use case.
+&lt;sup>11 A profile on a standard clarifies in an unambiguous way how a standard should be interpreted, explaining how to implement it based on a specific use case.

-3 A move to market-facing products and services
+2 A move to market-facing products and services